 WPC examines the challenging concepts of privilege and oppression, and offers solutions and team building strategies to work toward a more equitable world.
 The conference invites diverse perspectives, providing a comprehensive look at issues of privilege, including: race, gender, sexuality, class, disability, etc. The conference is unique in its ability to bring together the diverse perspectives of high school and college students, teachers, university faculty and higher education professionals, nonprofit staff, activists, social workers and counselors, healthcare workers, parents, and members of the spiritual community and corporate arena.
 Individuals with varying levels of experience addressing issues of diversity, cultural competency, and multiculturalism are welcome.
 Annual attendance exceeds 1,500 people, from the United States and abroad.
-This year, the event is in Kansas City, MO, USA.
+In 2018, the event is in Grand Rapids, Michegan, North America.

 For more information visit whiteprivilegeconference.com

-Within this conference, Miki Kashtan and Victor Lewis present:
+Within this conference in 2017, Miki Kashtan and Victor Lewis presented:

 How to Mobilize Your Privilege for the Benefit of All: From Shame to Vision and Action